-In order to save money or get tenants out quickly, some landlords try to intimidate tenants or force them out of their apartments.
+In order to save money or get tenants out quickly, some landlords try to intimidate tenants or force them out of their apartments without going to court first.
 Others try to take shortcuts and hope that tenants do not know their rights.
 This section will tell you some of the most common ways that landlords illegally try to evict tenants.

 It is illegal for a landlord to take away your apartment through "self-help" tactics.
 Your landlord has used self-help tactics and violated the law if she does any of the following things without a court's permission: